Introduction to Cloud Computing and Microsoft Azure

-Other examples are Dropbox, WordPress, and Amazon Kindle etc.
+Other examples are Dropbox, WordPress, and Amazon Kindle, etc.

 - PaaS (Platform as a service)

 In this method of cloud computing services, it supplies an on-demand environment for developing, testing, delivering and managing software applications.
 PaaS is designed to make it easier for developers to quickly create web or mobile apps, without worrying about setting up or managing the underlying infrastructure of servers, storage, network and databases needed for development.

 - IaaS (Infrastructure-as-a-service)

-Microsoft Azure Services:
+Microsoft Azure Services

-Azure provides various services on its cloud platform.
+Microsoft Azure provides various services on its cloud platform.

 - Data services: This service includes Microsoft Azure Storage, Azure SQL Database, DocumentDB, StorSimple etc.